#525 - Family Dog

 The controls take some extreme getting used to because they initially seem completely unresponsive, if not downright broken.
 Getting the dog to jump, attack, or do anything, is a mess, as different animations seem to trigger for no discernible reason.
 The level layouts are also horrible for the most part, with the same objects and scenery reused ad nauseum.
 It even got to the point where I couldn't tell if I was starting a new level or being forced to replay an old one.
 I'm still not sure.
 And you know the sort of game that loves to tuck items and bonuses into every nook and cranny of the level, but the high risk of going after any of them, coupled with the complete lack of any reward to actually getting any of them means you're better off ignoring all of them?
 This is one of those games.
 Trust me, you're better off just bypassing everything that isn't directly in front of you.

-Now if I've made the game sounds pretty bad up until this point, that's because it is pretty bad.
+So, if I've made the game sound pretty bad up until this point, that's because it is pretty bad.
 And I was having a miserable time with it.
 Until I realized that I was playing it wrong.
 Because you can't treat FD like a real game.
 You have to treat it like a speed runner, and just try to cruise through it as fast as possible.
 Was the game intended to be played that way?
 Hell no. But that's the direction I took things, and once I did, I actually had a decent time with it.
 The game is so short, and everything is pre-scripted, so, fuck it, why not?
 And if you don't believe me, try it.
 You'll probably still hate it, but I guarantee you'll have more fun trying to clear the game in ten minutes then you will trying to play it as it was meant to be played.

 Did I beat it?